 10. Learn how chocolate is made in Matagalpa

-If you visit quiet little Matagalpa, be sure to check out El Castillo de Cacao, a small little chocolate operation where for $6 you can receive a tour showing you how they make their own chocolate from nearby farms.
+Wondering what to do in quiet little Matagalpa, Nicaragua?
+Be sure to check out El Castillo de Cacao, a small little chocolate operation where for $6 you can receive a tour showing you how they make their own chocolate from nearby farms.
 It’s no Willy Wonka, but it’s a charming and humble little factory — and samples and coffee are included, of course!
-As chocolate is one of the most important crops in the country, it’s definitely one of the most iconic (and delicious!) things to do in Nicaragua.
+As chocolate is one of the most important crops in the country, it’s definitely one of the most iconic (and delicious!) top things to do in Nicaragua.

 11. Visit a coffee farm

 Nicaragua is renowned for its delicious coffee, and Matagalpa’s surrounding highlands are some of the best places to grow coffee in the world.
 If you take the chicken bus from Matagalpa towards Jinotega, you can stop at Selva Negra and take a coffee tour for $20, including coffee tasting.